Monday Morning Market Highlights

 Losers

 - Warning!
-GuruFocus has detected 8 Warning Signs with ALE.
+GuruFocus has detected 3 Warning Signs with JD.
 Click here to check it out.

 Global Markets

-Shares of ALLETE, Inc. (NYSE:ALE) gained more than 11% on Monday morning after the company announced financial results for its third quarter of fiscal 2020.
-It posted earnings per share of 78 cents, beating analysts' estimates by 14 cents, on revenue of $293.9 million, which grew 1.9% year-over-year and beat expectations by $1 million.
+Shares of JD.com, Inc. (NASDAQ:JD) fell 2.8% on Monday morning after the company announced financial results for its third quarter of fiscal 2020.
+It posted earnings per share of 50 cents, beating analysts' estimates by 9 cents.
+Net revenues increased 29.2% year-over-year to $125.7 billion.

 Disclosure: The author holds no positions in any stocks mentioned.